JBarmada/learningGo/README.md

 I want to learn Go :D

 # stuff i learned so far

-import “fmt” <- functions for formatting text
+## modules

-can hard code a module location if the module functions should be found locally, using the edit -replace command.
+import “fmt” <- functions for formatting text can hard code a module location if the module functions should be found locally, using the edit -replace command.

 ## functions